OpenRefine/openrefine.org/src/pages/mission_vision.md

 ### Transparent & Open

 We create pathways for and encourage clear communication and knowledge-sharing, ranging from regularly-updated documentation to consistent public participation in community forums.
 We believe that transparent practices are essential to a collaborative community where all participants – including those with limited time and experience – are informed and feel empowered to engage.
-The tool mirrors this commitment to transparency through prioritizing the use of open and commons-based data, and the privacy of all users
+The tool mirrors this commitment to transparency through prioritizing the use of open and commons-based data, and the privacy of all users.

 ### Curious